 student's Lexile range?
 Libraries have many books that have been tagged with a Lexile score.
 Ask your public librarian or your school media specialist.
-In addition, the Lexile Book Database contains tens of thousands of titles.
-At www.lexile. com you can search by book title, author, keyword, or Lexile range.
+In addition, the Lexile Find a Book database contains tens of thousands of titles.
+At www.lexile.com you can search by book title, author, keyword, or Lexile range

 Lexile measures are a measure of text difficulty.
-They do not address age-appropriateness, student interest, or the quality of the text.
+They do not address age-appropriateness, student interest, or the appropriateless, student interest, or the quality of the text.
 The Lexile measure is a good starting point in your book-selection process, with these other factors then being considered.
 Educators and/or parents should always preview books.
-The suggested titles are not necessarily endorsed or recommended by the Georgia Department of Education or your student's school system.
+The suggested titles are not necessarily endorsed or recommended by the Georgia Department of Education or your student's school system

-Copyright 2012 by Georgia Department of Education All rights reserved.
+Copyright © 2013 by Georgia Department of Education All rights reserved.
 Lexile and Lexile Framework are registered trademarks of MetaMetrics, Inc.

-Reading Domains Number Correct Number Possible Literary Comprehension 19 24 Reading for Information 6 8 Reading Skills and Vocabulary Acquisition 7 8
+Reading Domains Number Correct Number Possible Literary Comprehension 19 21 Reading for Information 10 11 Reading Skills and Vocabulary Acquisition 6 8